ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 {: #using-api-iops-profiles}
 {: api}

-To see the available profiles, make a `GET /volume/profiles` call.
+To see the available profiles, make a `GET /volume/profiles` request.

 ```sh
 curl -X GET \